Apply Now Apply Now Apply Now

 13. What is lazy loading in Hibernate?

-Lazy loading is a design pattern in Hibernate that defers the initialization of an object until it’s actually needed.
+Lazy loading is a design pattern in Hibernate that defers the initialization of an object until it’s needed.
 This optimization:

 • Loads associated entities only when explicitly accessed